Do you know what the international (smiley face) “RADURA” symbol means?

 Alpha particles are the nuclei of helium atoms: slow moving, they cannot penetrate the skin, but can cause severe damage if swallowed.
 Beta particles are high-energy electrons that can penetrate through paper and even partially into the human body, but cause less damage than alpha particles.
 Gamma rays are extremely high energy electromagnetic waves that can only be stopped with thick lead or concrete.

-The radiation can be emitted by a radioactive substance or generated by high-energy accelerators including X-ray converters.
-Irradiated food does not itself become radioactive as the radioactive source is never in contact with the foodstuffs and energy of radiation is limited below the threshold of induction of radioactivity.
+The radiation can be emitted by a radioactive substance or generated by high-energy accelerators including X-ray converters (superconducting linear particle accelerators).
+Irradiated food does not itself become radioactive as the radioactive source is never in contact with the foodstuffs and energy of radiation is limited below the threshold of induction

 Depending on the dose, some or all of the microorganisms, bacteria, viruses, or insects present are destroyed (or rendered incapable of reproduction), reducing or eliminating the risk of food borne illness.
 When enzymic action is slowed and spoilage organisms are affected, spoilage is arrested or slowed.
 This prolongs shelf-life (“counterfeit freshness”), eases rehydration processes and delays the ripening of fruits and the sprouting of vegetables.
 As ingredients, some foods (example: herbs and spices), are irradiated at sufficient doses (≥5 kilograys) to reduce the microbial counts by several orders of magnitude; such ingredients do not carry over spoilage or pathogen microorganisms into the final product.
 Insect pests are sterilized using irradiation at relatively lower doses: this prevents the importation of invasive species, and allows foods to pass quickly through international quarantine.